-Two-day body weights were taken at the start and end of the study.
-Two observers assigned BCS using a 9-point system (1 = emaciated, 9 = obese; Wagner et al. 1988) at the start and end of the study.
+Two-day body weights were taken at the start and end of each grazing period.
+Two independent observers assigned BCS using a 9-point system (1 = emaciated, 9 = obese; Wagner et al., 1988; Rasby et al., 2014) at the start and end of each grazing period.
 Animal handling and care procedures were approved by the NDSU Animal Care and Use Committee.

+Bale Grazing

-Bale Grazing.
-Historically, the bale grazing site was cropland in a corn and small-grain rotation.
-In the two years prior to the start of this study, the site was planted with coolseason cover crops, mainly rye, turnips and other brassicas.
-In 2016, the site was burned down with 2,4-D and Round-up in late April, after which meadow brome was planted in early May.
+Historically, the bale grazing site was cropland in a corn and small -grain rotation.
+In the two years prior to the start of this study, the site was planted with cool-season cover crops, mainly rye and brassicas.
+In 2016, the site was burned down with 2, 4-D and Roundup in late April, after which meadow brome was planted in early May.

-The field was divided into eight three-acre paddocks using four-strand, high-tensile wire electric fencing.
+Three-acre paddocks were separated using four-strand, hightensile wire electric fencing.
 One water tank was placed between two paddocks.
-Wind breaks were placed in each paddock.
+Windbreaks were placed in each paddock.

-In early fall, round CRP hay bales (7.5 percent CP; 51.7 percent TDN) were placed in each paddock in two rows approximately 50 feet apart.
+In early fall, round CRP hay bales (7.5 percent crude protein [CP]; 51.7 percent total digestible nutrients [TDN]; Table 1) were placed in each paddock in two rows approximately 50 feet apart.
 Cows were allotted four bales in one grazing session; access to new bales was controlled using portable electric fencing.